Skip to content

 Taittirīya Upaniṣad Vārttika

-A similar verse commentary on Śaṅkara’s bhāṣya on the Taittirīya Upaniṣad, explaining in detail the nature of the five kośas and the realization of Brahman as bliss.
+A shorter verse commentary on Śaṅkara’s bhāṣya on the Taittirīya Upaniṣad, explaining in detail the nature of the five kośas (sheaths) and the realization of Brahman as bliss (ānanda).
+This work is particularly valuable for its analysis of the ānandamaya kośa and how it both reflects and obscures the true nature of the Self.

 Philosophical Contributions